Our debt advisors know how much heartache and worry debt can cause....

-1. Are creditors still adding interest and charges?
+1. Are my creditors still adding interest and charges?

 2. Have creditors accepted my offer?

-3. Creditors have rejected my offer; what do I do?
+3. Creditors have rejected my payment offer, what do I do?

 As above, you might get a letter from a creditor saying they have rejected your offer of payment.
 In reality this makes no difference to your DMP.
-You continue to pay us and we will distribute the same amount to the creditor whether they reject the arrangement or not.
+You carry on paying us and we will distribute the same amount to the creditor.
+We do this whether they reject the arrangement or not.

 4. Why am I still being charged interest?

 Contractually a creditor can continue to add interest and charges if they wish.
-Once you break the original terms of your contract creditors can enforce penalties, as detailed within the original terms of the credit agreement you signed or agreed to.
+Once you break the original terms of your contract creditors can enforce penalties.
+Details are in the original terms of the credit agreement you signed or agreed to.

 5. Can StepChange Debt Charity stop interest and charges?

-Creditors understand that by using StepChange Debt Charity you’re not paying a fee and therefore reducing your debt with them quicker.
+Creditors understand that by using StepChange Debt Charity you’re not paying a fee and so you have the chance to pay off your debt quicker.

-However, despite this there is nothing we, another charity or a debt management company can do to guarantee that interest and charges will stop.
+However, despite this there is nothing we, or any other company, can do to guarantee 100% that interest and charges will stop.

-Creditors can change their minds and add interest and charges if they wish but if your budget shows that you’re making your best effort along with evidence supporting the payment reduction they’re unlikely to do so.
-At the end of the day you can only pay what you can reasonably afford.
+Creditors can change their minds and add interest and charges if they wish.
+But if your budget shows you’re paying what you can afford they’re unlikely to do so.
+At the end of the day you can only pay what you can pay.

 7. How have StepChange Debt Charity worked out my monthly income?

 We work income out monthly.
-If you get paid weekly this will be your wage per week x 52 and then divided by 12, to equal your monthly income.
+If you get paid weekly this will be your wage per week x 52 and then divided by 12.

-If you get paid 4-weekly you get 13 pay cheques per year, so we work this out as your monthly pay x 13 divided by 12 to equal a monthly income.
+If you get paid 4-weekly you get 13 pay cheques per year.
+We work this out as your monthly pay x 13 divided by 12 to equal a monthly income.